Why United Kingdom

 VAT Registration

-Register for VAT if taxable turnover exceeds £90,000/year (2024/25 threshold).
+Register for VAT with HMRC if taxable turnover exceeds the applicable VAT registration threshold under current UK legislation.
 Voluntary registration below the threshold is beneficial for B2B trading.
 All VAT returns must be filed via HMRC’s Making Tax Digital (MTD) service.

 7